 If you own a car, you may have noted that you didn’t get a reminder notice this year about renewing your licence.
 Have you checked on your windscreen for when your licence expires?
 Unfortunately, AARTO (Administrative Adjudication of Road Traffic Offences) is currently not sending these notices out, which may mean that many people have either forgotten to renew them or may not know how to do it…

-But you can’t put it off.
-It may be one of those things that we dread doing, but it’s part of owning a vehicle and being a responsible citizen.
-In South Africa, motorists are required by law to renew the licence on their vehicle every year, and it’s your responsibility as the vehicle’s owner to ensure that it’s roadworthy.
+But you can't put it off.
+It may be one of those things that we dread doing, but it's part of owning a vehicle and being a responsible citizen.
+In South Africa, motorists are required by law to renew the licence of their vehicle every year, and it's your responsibility as the vehicle's owner to ensure that it's roadworthy.